 The marathon race is for the vast majority of runners the ultimate distance.
 We could call it the ‘king distance’ for all runners.
-3 simple steps to guide you to your best marathon, is a marathon guide for you who want to take up the challenge.
+Marathon Guide To Run Your Best Long Distance Race is a marathon guide for you who want to take up the challenge.
 It does not mean it is easy in practice but the training methods are relatively simple.
 Over the years, many have tested their capacity with the marathon distance and every year new ones sign up for the challenge.

 The Marathon Challenge

 your prerequisites for starting a marathon training project may be that you have participated in several public races at shorter distances up to, for example, a half-marathon and you have been running for two or more years and know your body well.

 Our physiology reacts differently and it is not always easy to predict when unexpected things will pop up and we will not be able to control the weather, the competitors, the hills or if we forget to consume food and fluid in one of the depots on the route.

 After approx. 30 kilometers, even experienced elite runners will feel the consequences of their pace, and more of them will have to slow down the pace due to leg cramps because the lactic acid limit is exceeded or they become bothered by stomach cramps and vomiting due to decreased sugar tolerance.
 However, the most common cause of the failing performance is the encounter with the ‘wall’, as a result of the shift to fat-burning, which often happens very suddenly without advance notice.

 Training For a Marathon